-The powers can be used where the ABC Commissioner is legally permitted to, and believes on reasonable grounds that a person:
+The ABC Commissioner can legally use the powers if they believe on reasonable grounds that a person:

 - has information or documents relevant to an investigation

-- is capable of giving evidence relevant to the investigation.
+- is capable of giving evidence relevant to an investigation.

-When can the Commissioner exercise the examination powers?
+When can the ABC Commissioner use the examination powers?

-A nominated AAT presidential member must issue an examination notice if the ABC Commissioner's application satisfies the matters listed in the BCIIP Act and any other matter prescribed by the regulations.
+A nominated AAT presidential member must issue an examination notice if the ABC Commissioner’s application satisfies the matters listed in the BCIIP Act and any other matter outlined by the regulations.

 How will I be notified that I am required to comply?

-You, or your legal adviser, will be given a notice by the ABC Commissioner.
-The notice will have been issued by a presidential member of the AAT.
-The notice, which is a legal document, will be accompanied by a covering letter.
-The covering letter is to help people understand their rights and obligations in respect of the proposed examination.
+You, or your legal adviser, will be given a notice by the ABC Commissioner which will have been issued by a presidential member of the AAT.
+The notice, which is a legal document, will come with a letter designed to help you understand your rights and obligations for the proposed examination.

 How much time do I have to comply?

-You will have at least 14 days to comply with a notice.
-In exceptional circumstances a written request for a change or an extension of time may be granted.
+The Notice will specify a time which is at least 14 days from the date on which you are given the notice for you to comply with it.
+In exceptional circumstances, a written request for a change or an extension of time may be granted.

 Can I claim the costs of attending an examination?

-A person who attends an examination as required by an examination notice is entitled to be paid fees and allowances, fixed by or calculated in accordance with the rules.
-The person can claim reasonable expenses, other than legal expenses, incurred by the person in attending the examination.
+If you are required to attend an examination, you are entitled to be paid fees and allowances, fixed by or calculated in accordance with relevant rules.
+You can claim reasonable expenses incurred in attending the examination.

-The person is not entitled to be paid for expenses unless the person applies, in writing, to the ABC Commissioner for payment of the expenses within 3 months after the examination is completed and provides to the ABC Commissioner sufficient evidence to establish that the person incurred the expenses.
-The application must, if a form is prescribed by the rules, be in that form and include any information prescribed by the rules.
+You are not entitled to be paid for expenses unless you apply, in writing, to the ABC Commissioner for payment of the expenses within three months after the examination is completed.
+You must give the ABC Commissioner sufficient evidence to establish that you incurred the expenses.
+Your application must, if a form is prescribed by the rules, be in that form and include any information prescribed by the rules.

 What if I do not comply?